edbee/edbee-lib/edbee-lib/doc/coding-style.md

 Method definitions
 ------------------

-Seperate methods from eachother with 2 blank lines.
+Separate methods from each other with 2 blank lines.
 This improves the visible separation of method bodies.

 Ownership